donjude-eng/brad-js/README.md

 	The “withIN” is why it’s called “inner” HTML.
 Let’s try a little experiment.
 We’ll try displaying the content of the planet element object in the console by logging the innerHTML property.

+	The window object is built-in
+to JavaScript.
+It represents
+the browser window.

  ```